 On the surface, it may seem like a lot of paperwork, especially if the case is straightforward.
 Not only does the documentation act as evidence to support your claim, it’s also often required by the debit card company in their chargeback guide.
 The guides themselves are often several hundred pages long, but we’re here to help make sure you have what you need to submit a chargeback.

 When a chargeback is submitted it has a specific reason attached to it and different reasons have their own documentation requirements, so we might ask for different things depending on the nature of the case.
 One of the most common requirements is proof that you’ve reached out to the merchant.
 The requirements may seem tedious but they’re there to make sure the process is fair and efficient.

 Once we have what we need, we’ll be able to submit a chargeback for the transaction to try to recover the funds.
 It can take some time, but we’ll keep you updated.

-As always, it’s good practice to make sure you’re using business you trust when making purchases.
-Reading over online reviews and checking their website before making a purchase can sometimes provide more insight on a business.
-That said, we’re happy to help if you have any questions about a transaction so you can use your TransferWise debit card with confidence.
+As always, it’s good practice to make sure you’re using merchants you trust when making purchases.
+Reading over online reviews and checking their website can sometimes provide more insight on a merchant.
+That said, we’re happy to help if you have any questions about a TransferWise debit card transaction.

 How can I save time and money when sending money abroad?
 It’s a question that every expat has probably asked themselves at least once.
 Be it to support your...